ceu-lang/ceu/docs/manual/v0.30/docs/storage_entities/index.md

-var[9] byte   buf;   // "buf" is a vector with at most 9 values of type "byte" input  none&& A;     // "A" is an input event that carries values of type "none&&" event  bool   e;     // "e" is an internal event that carries values of type "bool" pool[] Anim   anims; // "anims" is a dynamic "pool" for instances of type "Anim"
+var[9] byte   buf;   // "buf" is a vector with at most 9 values of type "byte" input  none&& A;     // "A" is an input event that carries values of type "none&&" event  bool   e;     // "e" is an internal event that carries values of type "bool" pool[] Anim   anims; // "anims" is a dynamic "pool" of instances of type "Anim"
 ```

 A declaration binds the identifier with a memory location that holds values of